MCRen88/npi_bubblesort/README.md

 This project is based on these main resources:

 1) DeepMind's ICLR 2016 best award: [Neural Programmer-Interpreters](https://arxiv.org/abs/1511.06279).
-2)The <b>great</b> Addition development of the DeepMind ideas that @mokemokechicken did in his repo: https://github.com/mokemokechicken/keras_npi
+2) The <b>great</b> Addition development of the DeepMind ideas that @mokemokechicken did in his repo: https://github.com/mokemokechicken/keras_npi

 requirement
 -----------